EEEManchester/MallARD_Sim_2/README.md

 roslaunch launch_config mallard_robot_and_base_station.launch
 ```

-You should see windows similar to the following:
+You should see windows similar to the followings:

 ##### Gazebo
 ![](readme_images/Mallard_Gazebo.png)